dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/gnome-boxes/gnome-boxes.md

 ```bash
 spice-vdagent
 ```
-or to make it perminitnet, add to hyprland config
+or to make it perminitnet, add to hyprland config on guest.
 ```ini
 # Start the SPICE user agent
 exec-once = spice-vdagent